South Australian Railways D class

 The South Australian Railways D class was a class of 4-4-0 steam locomotives operated by the South Australian Railways.

 History

 In August 1859, Robert Stephenson and Company delivered two 4-4-0 locomotives to the South Australian Railways for use on the Gawler to Kapunda line.
 A further six were delivered between 1862 and 1867.
-The first was withdrawn in February 1896 with a further three withdrawn by 1904.
+The first was withdrawn in February 1896, with an additional three withdrawn in 1904.
 The remaining four were used on construction trains on the Pinnaroo line.
-They were then used as shunters with the last withdrawn in November 1932.
+They were then used as shunters, with the last withdrawn in November 1932.